Works#2017

 Lumine Singapore (Clark Quay Central)

-[Outline of the project] “LUMINE SINGAPORE” is the first overseas store opened by Lumine Co., Ltd. A concept store that delivers [TOKYO STYLE, CULTURE, DESIGN] from LUMINE's unique perspective, mainly targeting working women who are full of curiosity.
-A minimalist space made up of solid materials creates a gallery-like view of the world that brings out each and every main product item.
-In addition, the Lumine Cafe, which is Lumine's first cafe business format, is attached, offering a photogenic yet beauty- and health-conscious menu and a space that makes you feel femininity and sense.
-[Customer's problem] Apparel shop and cafe management by LUMINE's own editing.
-Since everything was a first attempt at Lumine, we started with the biggest challenge of supporting the creation of the store from scratch.
-In a 285 tsubo odd-shaped section, we have more than 20 fashion brands, a cafe area, and a sublease area.
-The zoning segregation and flow line planning that bring out the charm of various MDs, the individuality and harmony of the space concept design that expresses the new Lumine brand, and the edgy space that is unique in Singapore with the theme of "TOKYO".
-I was asked.
-On the promotion side, issues arose in overseas construction, such as negotiation adjustments between Lumine and local building owners, tight process adjustments with continued delays in decision approval, and factory production and checks for production orders in other countries.
-[Solution] We created a spacious and dynamic space by using odd-shaped compartments and gently changing each area.
-In addition, wooden eaves are placed at the boundaries of the divisions to give a sense of unity to the store, which is packed with all the elements (MD), and to emphasize the launch of the new LUMINE brand.
-For the materials, we focused on texture and authenticity, and created a minimal and edgy space centered on mortar, wood, and terrazzo.
-While promoting the project, we collaborated with an external designer in charge of VMD and added an element of art.
-It expresses <Tokyo-ness> that makes you feel the sense and trend.
-In terms of promotion, thanks to close cooperation with the Japanese team and quick response from Nomura Singapore, we were able to open safely in a tight schedule. <Our project members> [Development] Yukihiko Nishi [Sales and project management] Shinpei Watanabe / Katsuhiro Murakata [design, layout] Yoko Suzuki, Chie Okamoto [Production and construction] Katsuhiro Murakata / Akihiro Yoshida / Daniel Ma
+[Project Summary] "LUMINE SINGAPORE" is Lumine Co., Ltd.'s first overseas store.
+It is a concept store that conveys [TOKYO STYLE, CULTURE, DESIGN] from Lumine's unique perspective, targeting curious working women as its main target.
+The minimalist space made of solid materials creates a gallery-like world view that highlights each and every product item.
+In addition, Lumine's first cafe business, "Lumine Cafe", is also located next door, offering photogenic yet health-conscious menus and a space that exudes femininity and style.
+[Customer's Challenge] Apparel shop and cafe operation edited by Lumine.
+Since all of these are Lumine's first attempts, we started with the biggest challenge of supporting the creation of the store from scratch.
+The unusually shaped 900m2 lot is made up of more than 20 fashion brands, a cafe area, and a sublease area.
+The project required zoning and traffic flow planning to highlight the appeal of various MDs, individuality and harmony in the spatial concept design to express the new Lumine brand, and an edgy space with a theme of "TOKYO" that is unique in Singapore.
+In terms of promotion, issues arose in overseas construction, such as negotiation and coordination between Lumine and the local building owner, tight schedule adjustments with continued delays in decision approval, and production and checking at factories in other countries for production orders.
+[Solution] By utilizing irregularly shaped plots and gently varying each area, we created a space with breadth and movement.
+In addition, by passing wooden eaves through the boundaries of the plots, we gave a sense of unity to the store filled with various elements (MD) and emphasized the launch of the new Lumine brand.
+For materials, we placed emphasis on texture and authenticity, creating a minimalist and edgy space centered on mortar, wood, and terrazzo.
+As the project progressed, we collaborated with an external designer in charge of VMD to add elements of art.
+We expressed a "Tokyo-ness" that gives a sense of taste and trends.
+In terms of promotion, we were able to successfully open the building despite the tight schedule thanks to close cooperation with the Japanese team and the prompt response of Nomura Singapore. <Our project members> [Development] Yukihiko Nishi [Sales/Project Management] Shinpei Watanabe / Katsuhiro Muragata [design, layout] Yoko Suzuki, Chie Okamoto [Production/ construction] Katsuhiro Muragata / Akihiro Yoshida / Daniel Ma

 #Urban & Retail